Canitia/lamina/README.md

 Canitia
 ==================
-Canitia is a Wordpress theme based on the [Cerulean for Ghost](https://github.com/boumannm/cerulean-for-ghost) theme, although it has gone quite it's own way in multiple ways now.
-Which is one of the reasons i rebranded the Wordpress version to Canitia.
-It's own seperate entity, which can branch out in all directions.
+Canitia is a Wordpress theme based on the [Canitia Jr.](https://github.com/boumannm/canitia-jr) theme.
+Although it has gone it's own way recently adding more features than it's Canitia Jr. counterpart.
+Which is one of the reasons i rebranded the Wordpress version to Canitia 'senior'.
+It now has it's own seperate entity.
 For a quick look at the features you can check out the [Theme's project page](http://michaelboumann.info/collection/#canitiawp) or look at the 'quick and dirty' featurelist below.

 ![Canitia](https://github.com/boumannm/canitia/blob/master/screenshot.png)